 - Invisible-In-Canal (IIC): This type of hearing aid is very discreet and hides deep inside the ear.
 These are nano-aids that you tuck inside the ear canal with a clear tube that makes it easy to remove.

 To learn more about each type of hearing aid as well as other hearing enhancement products and technology, visit HearUSA’s website.

 When it comes to specific brands and models, you’ll find no shortage of options at HearUSA.
-In fact, there are more than 250 hearing aid models available according to the company’s website.
+In fact, you can choose from the largest range of top brands in America according to the company’s website.
 Unfortunately, you can’t browse the available selection online.
-Instead, your hearing care provider can recommend brands and models that will best suit you after your first visit.
+Instead, your hearing care provider will recommend brands and models that will best suit you after your first visit.
 Once you’ve chosen a device, HearUSA will order it for you directly from the manufacturer.

 In addition to hearing aids, HearUSA sells accessories, batteries and other hearing enhancing devices, including adaptive telephones and personal sound amplifiers, through the online Hearing Shop.

 2. How Much Do Hearing Aids at HearUSA Cost?

 Unfortunately, it can be hard to get an accurate estimate of how much your hearing aid will cost.
 The prices depend on several different factors.